The most dangerous flat roof we did

 - After the ice/water shield is laid down, the flashing is nailed tight over the shield.

 - Then a drip edge is installed on the perimeter.

 - Then the rubber membrane is installed over the ice/water shield.

 - This makes for a roof that will last 30 – 50 years.

 Ah!
 Waiting on the cameraman to take the photo.
 You can see how dangerous it was from this point of view.
 Small flat roofs like these are not fun to do.

 Who likes heights?
 I don’t think I will ever really get used to it.
 It’s always scary when you look down from a commercial roof that’s very high or when you make repairs on the flat roof high up in the air.
 Sitting on the edge of the roof makes one think “What if…” This flat roof took three days to do where if it were a regular roof it would have taken one day to do.

 Hmmm, nice.
 Let me get back to business.
 We cleaned the flashing around the post, stripped all the old roofing away.
 We installed a peel and stick base paper, the best when a torch down system is used.

 Let me get back to business.
 We cleaned the flashing around the post, stripped all the old roofing away.
-The image shows the installation of peel and stick base paper.
+The image shows the installation of a Peal and Stick base paper.
 It’s the best for all rubber roofs.